brikis98/yevgeniy-brikman-homepage/_posts/2016-09-14-where-good-ideas-come-from.md

 Some good quotes from the book:

-‚ÄúThis is not the wisdom of the crowd, but the wisdom of someone in the crowd.
-It‚Äôs not that the network itself is smart; it‚Äôs that the individuals get smarter because they‚Äôre connected to the network.‚Äù
+"This is not the wisdom of the crowd, but the wisdom of someone in the crowd.
+It's not that the network itself is smart; it's that the individuals get smarter because they're connected to the network."

-‚ÄúThe trick to having good ideas is not to sit around in glorious isolation and try to think big thoughts.
-The trick is to get more parts on the table.‚Äù
+"The trick to having good ideas is not to sit around in glorious isolation and try to think big thoughts.
+The trick is to get more parts on the table."

-‚ÄúThe patterns are simple, but followed together, they make for a whole that is wiser than the sum of its parts.
+"The patterns are simple, but followed together, they make for a whole that is wiser than the sum of its parts.
 Go for a walk; cultivate hunches; write everything down, but keep your folders messy; embrace serendipity; make generative mistakes; take on multiple hobbies; frequent coffeehouses and other liquid networks; follow the links; let others build on your ideas; borrow, recycle; reinvent.
-Build a tangled bank.‚Äù
+Build a tangled bank."

 **Rating**: 4 stars